 Here are our top 6 stops plus road-trip tips for a fantastic scenic drive on the way to Yosemite National Park.

 Inyo County is the Land of Extremes

 Inyo County claims the highest and lowest points in the lower 48.
-Stop at a WWII internment camp, read tales of a local mountaineer and see restored trains.
+Stop at a WWII internment camp, watch and listen to the sky and see restored trains.